nschrader/legendary-octo-sniffle/README.md

 * `./gradlew test` for testing.

 You could also `./gradlew shadowJar` and then execute `java -jar legendary-octo-sniffle-all.jar` in `build/libs`, but there are some JVM arguments missing, leading to a warning message.
 Apart from that it's a legitimate alternative.

+# Test
+Run `./gradlew test` to perform 150+ unit and integration tests with some nice console output

+# Doc
+Run `./gradlew javadoc` to get your docs in `build/docs/javadoc/index.html`